sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Database_&_Connections_Design.md

 ### Duckdb
 ISSUE: It can only have 1 writer at a time, and multiple readers present possible file lock issues between themselves and the writer.
 SOLUTION: all services use a database handler service for all read/writes to duckdb. each service sends requests to a job queue in redis that's batched until database service does the jobs
+ISSUE: the write appender api made things too complex, I can barely read it.
+I should rewrite it to be clearer

 service A sends this info to kafka & it reads the files into this format and sends to gRPC feature storage schema (use appender api)